 All Up To You: True, you occasionally persuade the bots to help, but it's an uphill struggle.

-AFGNCAAP: We only have the Robots assurance they're even human.
+AFGNCAAP: We only have the Robots' assurance that we're even human.
+Nobby addressing you as 'Sir' may imply that you're male.

 Blood Sport: Nib.
 The BarBot is an especially big fan - he'll go on about it at length if you ask him, and the In-Flight Magazine also has an article on the subject written by him.